- 1 firm, fleshy pumpkin or squash

 - Double cream (optional)

-2. Drain the squash and tip it into a food processor, or blitz in the pan with a hand blender till completely smooth.
+2. Drain the pumpkin well and tip it into a food processor and blitz to make a smooth purée.
+No food processor?
+Blitz the pumpkin in the pan using a hand-held blender, or mash with a potato masher till smooth.

-4. Take off the heat and pour the mixture through a sieve or muslin square to remove any little lumps and catch the cinnamon stick.
-Pour the syrup into a clean, dry bottle or container and cool before popping in the fridge.
+4. Take off the heat and pour the mixture through a fine mesh sieve to remove any little lumps and catch the cinnamon stick.
+This is your [pumpkin spice syrup.
+Pour the syrup into a sterilised bottle or container and cool before sealing and popping in the fridge.
+The syrup will keep for up to 3 months in the fridge.